-How do you get your picky children eat chicken?
-By giving them this fool proof kid friendly Candy Chicken recipe, you will have them begging for more.
-Your kids arguing to love this recipe.
-Simple bbq’d chicken is basted with a sweet, but tart glaze until it is golden brown.
+How do you get your picky children to eat chicken?
+By giving them this foolproof kid friendly Candy Chicken recipe.
+You will have them begging for more.
+Simple bbq chicken is basted with a sweet, but tart glaze until it is golden brown.

 The story of MEM.
-I have never really told the story of MEM, though, I have spoke of them fondly and often.
+I have never really told the story of MEM, though, I have spoken of them fondly and often.
 MEM stands for Max, Ella, and Maggie; otherwise known as, Monkey, Peanut, and Mags or Magalicious.
 So you ask yourself, who are these mystery children?
 No, they are not the secret children we keep hidden in our apartment!
 No, they are not our nieces and nephews – we do have 6 nephews and 2 nieces but they all live far from us.
-Read on to find out ….

 After 4 months of continuing the search and hitting interviews, I became pretty desperate at work one day.
-While scouring the ads on Craigslist, I came across one looking for someone to care for a couple’s 3 month year old son.
-Now, this was definitely not the field I was in (I was working for a start-up as a facility manager) but caring for a 3 month old could not be any more difficult then looking after an office of a bunch of 30 year olds that were equally as demanding.
+While scouring the ads on Craigslist, I came across one looking for someone to care for a couple’s 3-month-year-old son.
+Now, this was definitely not the field I was in (I was working for a start-up as a facility manager) but caring for a 3-month-old could not be any more difficult than looking after an office of a bunch of 30-year-olds that were equally as demanding.
 So, I polished up my corporate resume and sent it off.
 Not more then 30 minutes later, I got a reply, that they wanted to meet me – I am sure they just wanted to meet the insane person whose resume had no child experience; but, hey, I had babysat most of my teens, taken care of three younger sisters and occasionally watched (played) with friend’s kids and besides I was energetic and compassionate; I knew I would be perfect.

 It has been 8 years almost.
 Eight adventurous and wonderful years actually.
 So much as happened in those 8 years, from being able to be on my own, falling deep in love (with Laudalino), building new and exciting relationships (Will & Evelyn, et al), enjoying life more, being asked to be Mag’s godmother, and learning to live life through the eyes of a child (MEM).
 Now, don’t get me wrong, there were some ups and downs, especially after days of dirty diapers, if I wondered to myself, if I had lost my mind; but, then I would get a hug or a smile and it would all change.
 Then about three years ago, I found out, that I would not be having children of my own and it all kind of came together.
 There was a reason that I answered that ad.
 There was a reason that we were all introduced.
 And it was all starting to come together.